NAICOLAS/toolbox-wiki/DMARC-how-to.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # What is DMARC?
-DMARC is short for **D**omain based **M**essage **A**uthentication, **R**eporting and **C**onformance and is described in [RFC 7489](https://tools.ietf.org/html/rfc7489).
+DMARC is short for **D**omain-based **M**essage **A**uthentication, **R**eporting and **C**onformance and is described in [RFC 7489](https://tools.ietf.org/html/rfc7489).
 With DMARC the owner of a domain can, by means of a DNS record, publish a  policy that states how to handle e-mail (deliver, quarantine, reject) which is not properly authenticated using SPF and/or DKIM.
 Because DMARC depends on the security of DNS, the use of DNSSEC is highly recommended.

-At the same time DMARC also provides the means for receiving reports which allows a domain's administrator to detect whether their domainname is used for phishing or spam.
+At the same time DMARC also provides the means for receiving reports which allows a domain's administrator to detect whether their domain name is used for phishing or spam.

 # Why use DMARC?
 Before DMARC, organizations already took several measures to determine the authenticity of an e-mail (like SPF and DKIM) to reduce the received amount of SPAM to a minimum.
 This is basically a good thing, but if these measures fail to choose whether or not an email is SPAM with a high level of certainty, the choice is redirected to the addressee (receiving party).
 This methodology is prone to abuse, since users are generally not equiped with the knowledge and/or means to classify incoming emails.